baldurk/renderdoc/docs/window/settings_window.rst

 Core options
 ------------

+  | :guilabel:`Ignored DLLs for callstack symbol resolution` Default: ``Empty``

+Here you can see a list of DLLs (on windows only) which have been permanently ignored for callstack symbol resolution.
+You can remove any or all of the items on the list and you will be prompted to locate them again the next time symbols are resolved which needs them.

+For more information you can consult :doc:`../how/how_capture_callstack`.

   | :guilabel:`Shader debug search paths` Default: ``Empty``

 Here you can choose which locations to search in, and in which order, when looking up a relative path for unstripped debug info.